asudox/LemmyCTTS/README.md

-# LemmyVTTS
+# LemmyCTTS

-LemmyVTTS is a program to automatically convert Lemmy comments into a video.
+LemmyCTTS is a program to automatically convert Lemmy comments into a video.
 This project is inspired by the Reddit equivalent.

 # Usage
 Before everything, install the required packages: